lucasmsa/lucasmsa/README.md

 # Hi there <img width="90" height="70" src='https://media2.giphy.com/media/8Pvp9okT4Qaf5k5IRC/source.gif' enconde></img>

-* #### My name is Lucas Moreira 🇧🇷 and at the moment I'm on an Extension-program project at my university (UFPB) where I mainly work with Python, predominantly doing data-cleaning and making scripts for large datasets
+* ### My name is Lucas Moreira 🇧🇷 and at the moment I'm on an internship on chatbot development, learning more about NLP systems and web scrappers 🤖
+* ### I'm also developing and am the co-founder of ICods, a way of sharing gift messages via QR Codes.
+Developing with Node.js and React-Native with Typescript 🎁
-* #### I also have a lot of interest and am currently learning web and mobile development, focusing on Typescript, NodeJS, ReactJS and React-Native
+* ### I also have a lot of interest and am currently learning Data Science, Machine Learning, also looking forward to deepening my knowledge on Elixir and Phoenix 🐉
 <br>

 ## Contact 🕴🏼